penumbra-zone/web/packages/react/README.md

 ## This is a client-side package

-The components in this package should only be executed in a browser, not in any server-side rendering context.
-To encourage this, `<PenumbraContextProvider>` uses an input prop that may only be obtained client-side, by using methods from `@penumbra-zone/client`.
+The components in this package interact with a browser extension, so can only be executed in a browser, not in any server-side rendering context.
+To encourage this, `<PenumbraContextProvider>` uses the `penumbra` input prop which may only be obtained client-side.
+It's recommended to use methods from `@penumbra-zone/client` to obtain this value, as described below.

 ## Overview